-Since 2009, Hispanic employment has increased by more than 5.4 million workers, accounting for more than 40 percent of total employment gains in the United States.32 This is partly due to the growing number of Latinos in the labor force and their relatively large presence in the steadily recovering construction industry.
-The share of the Latino population with a job now stands at 61.7 percent.33
+Since 2010, Hispanic employment has increased by over 4.7 million workers, accounting for about 40 percent of total employment gains in the United States.
+This is partly due to the fact that Hispanics are more likely to work in the recently booming mining industry and the recovering construction industry.

-The current unemployment rate among Latinos is 5.6 percent-1.5 percentage points higher than the rate for whites (4.1 percent).34 Over the past 12 months, the unemployment rate for Hispanic men has averaged 5.2 percent, 1.2 percentage points higher than the unemployment rate for white men (4.0 percent).
-Over the same period, the unemployment rate for Hispanic women averaged 6.2 percent-2.2 percentage points higher than the rate for white women (4.0 percent).35
+The current unemployment rate among Latinos is 6.4 percent-almost 1.5 times the rate for whites (4.4 percent).
+Over the past 12 months, the unemployment rate for Hispanic men has averaged 6.4 percent, 1.6 percentage points higher than the unemployment rate for white men (4.8 percent).
+Over the same period, the unemployment rate for Hispanic women averaged 7.2 percent-2.6 percentage points higher than the rate for white women (4.6 percent).

 The unemployment rate is particularly high for Latino youth.
-On average, more than one in six (17.8 percent) Hispanics in their late teens and almost one in 10 (9.5 percent) Hispanics in their early twenties were unemployed over the past 12 months.
-36 High unemployment rates for young workers can hurt their long-term employment and earning prospects.
-37
+One-in-five (19.3 percent) of Hispanics in their late teens and one-in-10 (10.1 percent) Hispanics in their early twenties were unemployed over the past 12 months.
+High unemployment rates for young workers can hurt their long-term employment and earning prospects.

 Hispanic workers also are more likely to be underemployed.
-For example, among individuals working part time, more than one in four Hispanic workers are doing so because their hours have been cut or they cannot find full-time work.
-This is true for only one in six white workers.38
+For example, among individuals working part time, one-in-three Hispanic workers are doing so because their hours have been cut or they cannot find full-time work.
+This is true for only one-in-five white workers.